manishravula/measure_register_accesses/README.md

 The module works by inserting an analysis call prior to each instruction that accesses a register.
 By using the [LEVEL_CORE::INS_RegR](https://software.intel.com/sites/landingpage/pintool/docs/71313/Pin/html/group__INS__BASIC__API__GEN__IA32.html#ga69227a9c571b3899fabdeb51333b36b9) and its sister APIs, the module loops through all read and write registers for each instruction call and increments counters accordingly.

 For debugging which register was identified as accessed, change the `C_DEBUG` flag inside regcount.cpp to 1.
 After compiling and running the new pin module, the `regcount.out` file contains detailed information about the analysis.
-An example of such a trace [`example/regcount.txt`](example/regcount.txt) for a simple multiplication program `test.asm` is included in the repo for reference.
+An example of such a trace [`example/regcount.txt`](example/regcount.txt) for a simple hello world program `test.asm` is included in the repo for reference.

 You can compile the [`example/test.asm`](example/test.asm) file by running the following commands.